andf-crl/workflow/README.md

 Comprised of the following tools:

 ## workflow
-Checks out a new branch in your local docs workspace and sets it up for work, then opens a new VS Code workspace from that directory.
+Checks out a new branch in your local `$WORKSPACE`, sets it up for work, then opens a new VS Code workspace from that directory.

 _Usage:_ `workflow DOC-1234-fix-typo-in-example` from anywhere on your machine.